joewpat/Ubuntu-Active-Directory/README.md

 This is tested and verified on Ubuntu 18.04.
 The steps for 16.04 were only slightly different.

-Each config file will need to be modified for your domain.
+Most of the config files will need to be modified for your domain.
+The placeholder will be DOMAIN.TLD for fields that need to be modified, generally.